 - Personalization: Audience targeting has also been handy when it comes to projects.
 Sometimes, you may have two sites with two different audiences or you may have only one site with two licenses.
 When it comes to targeting, you need to define at what moment users will see each of the licenses.
 It is good to know the limitations and the ways we can achieve this.
 Eduardo recommends understanding the difference between login-based and member-based profiles because they are not configured the same way

 What else do you have to learn?

 Eduardo took this exam about a month ago mainly using Focus on Force.
 The challenge with this certification and the reason there are no Trailmixes is that it changes often, as Salesforce is constantly upgrading its communities to satisfy the needs of customers.
-This certification has changed its name a couple of times already from Digital Experience Cloud, to Community Cloud, to the one we currently have, Experience Cloud.
-Eduardo recommends checking the Salesforce help links to make sure you have the latest information, especially when it comes to license types and templates.
+This certification has changed its name a couple of times already from Digital Experience Cloud to Community Cloud, to the one we currently have, Experience Cloud.
+Eduardo recommends checking the Salesforce help links to make sure you have the latest information, especially when it comes to licensing types and templates.

 Salesforce credentials grow your resume and highlight your skills.
 If you are interested in following this career path, check our career opportunities.